Academics FAQ

 Yes.
 There is a provision for Supplementary Examination which is conducted once a year during the summer break.
 A student can appear for up to six subjects of the previous two semesters in which s/he has failed, i.e., awarded an F grade.

-For missed subjects (given an S grade) there is no limit but requires the permission of the Dean Academics.
+For missed subjects (given an S grade) there is no limit but requires the permission of the Dean Instruction.
 The student has to produce valid documents in support of his/her absence.

-In such exceptional cases, the Principal may allow a student to appear in the end-term examination in some subjects on a case-by-case basis considering the exigencies of a situation and previous academic performance.
+In such exceptional cases, the Vice-Chancellor may allow a student to appear in the end-term examination in some subjects on a case-by-case basis considering the exigencies of a situation and previous academic performance.

 Students debarred from appearing in the end-term examination due to a shortage of attendance will be awarded a Fail Grade for those subjects.
 The student has to appear for these subjects as backlog papers in subsequent odd/even semesters.